 These were hardly the soft, flaky biscuits that come to mind when we hear that word.
 Rather, these biscuits – made from flour, salt and water – were baked and left to harden and dry, so that they could last for months on ships without refrigeration!
 Spratt formulated the first “dog biscuit,” a mix of wheat meals, vegetables, beetroot and beef blood, and called them Spratt’s Dog Cakes.
 Selling the biscuits to English gentlemen, Spratt created a new market and was an instant success.
 He brought his invention back to New York, launching the commercial pet food industry!

 Spratt marketed his dog biscuits as a complete meal source and he called on his early adopters, the wealthy English gentlemen, for testimonials.
-It wasn’t long before Americans forewent their table scraps in favor of Spratt’s biscuits.
+It wasn’t long before Americans forewent their fresh food table scraps in favor of Spratt’s biscuits.

 Interestingly, Spratt’s biscuit didn’t contain meat!

 It wasn’t until 1920 that meat took center stage in commercial pet food.
 As cars replaced horses, another entrepreneur saw an opportunity to buy cheap horse meat and created the first canned pet food called Ken-L-Ration.
-Similar to marketing tactics today, they called the horsemeat “lean, red government-inspected meat,” to obscure the actual source of ingredients.
+Similar to marketing tactics today, they called the horsemeat “lean, red government-inspected meat,” to obscure the actual source of the horse ingredients.

 Why Dry Kibble?

-Looking for shelf-stable products, the big players in commercial pet food drew on their cereal experience.
-Purina was the first company to use extrusion – a method of mass-producing shelf stable products, such as cereal, by mixing wet and dry ingredients that are fed through a machine, subjected to extremely high temperature and pressure and then pushed (extruded) through a die-cutting machine to form dry dog food kibble, which is then coated with fat and sugar to increase palatability.
+In 1950, General Mills acquired Spratt’s and, in 1959, Purina acquired the American Crab Meat Company who made cat food – even though the food didn’t actually contain any crab.
+With the introduction of these big players in commercial pet food industry, they drew on their cereal experience to expand their shelf stable dry dog food products.
+Purina was the first company to use extrusion – a method of mass-producing shelf stable products, such as cereal, by mixing wet and dry food ingredients that are fed through a machine, subjected to extremely high temperature and pressure and then pushed (extruded) through a die-cutting machine to form dry kibble, which is then coated with fat and sugar to increase palatability.

 Extrusion is still the predominant process employed by the commercial pet food industry to create dry dog food today.
-The problem with extrusion is that the extreme heat and drying squanders the vitamins, nutrients and moisture from even high quality ingredients.
+The problem with extrusion is that the extreme high-heat and drying squanders the vitamins, nutrients and moisture from even high quality ingredients.
 What’s more, just like with cereal, the final product would be pretty tasteless and odorless if not for the salt, sugar and fat coated at the end.

 Here is How Bramble’s Fresh Food is Different